 The present moment brings us back to our center and it affects our brain as well as strengthens our neural system.

 In Yoga Therapy the physical, energetic, emotional and bliss body are all touched on.
 Movement and breath can affect the mind and provide relief.
 The nervous system responds and changes when we pay attention to it.
 During poses and breath practices we are asked to pay attention to our body.
 This changes our energy.
 According to Tianna, there is science to prove that when we have a traumatic experience it changes our physiology.
-She says that here is also evidence that mindfulness decreases activity in the fear hyper sensitivity area in the brain.
+She says that there is also evidence that mindfulness decreases activity in the fear hyper sensitivity area in the brain.

 Our individual pain will most likely come and go, however it no longer has to be an overhanging cloud in our life.
 Through Yoga Therapy, Tianna has learned to welcome and accept her pain when it does come.
 She is able to do this because she knows that energy is always changing and her pain will dissipate.
-Education of the yoga vails and kleshas that keep us stuck, is a framework to help us understand how we can change our brain and nervous system.
-Gratitude, mindfulness and connecting with nature, are other daily practices to help rise above our small nature.
+Education of the yoga veils and kleshas that keep us stuck, is a framework to help us understand how we can change our brain and nervous system.
+Gratitude, mindfulness and connecting with nature are other daily practices to help rise above our small nature.

 Through her own experience, she is now able to have empathy for others with chronic pain.
 She describes her experience with chronic pain as self limiting.
 Activities she once enjoyed, she was no longer doing.
 Pain was limiting her from social circles and activities, leaving her to feel very small which can lead to mental anguish.